 Range & power consumption

-Your model 3 gives you a standard range figure based on Tesla’s average power consumption.
-On the dual motors thats likely to be 250 watts per mile as on my Model 3.
-In some situations my car actually consumes anything from 180kW to 350kW.
-In my first 8,000 mainly winter miles the average has been 295kW.
+Your model 3 gives you a standard fixed range figure based on Tesla’s average power consumption.
+On my dual motor thats 250 watts per mile but this could be different on your car.
+In some situations my car actually consumes anything from 180 to 350 watt hours per kWh.
+In my first 8,000 mainly winter miles the average has been 295 Wh/ mile.